YoussefSamy21/Web_Test_Automation_Framework/README.md

 ## Architecture

-### 1. 🧪 `Test Classes` Package
+### 🧪 `Test Classes` Package

 - Contains all TestNG-based test classes
-- Tests are **data-driven** using `@DataProvider`, Parallel execution is supported.
+- Tests are support parallel execution.
-- These tests interact with POM classes only — keeping tests clean and focused on behavior and assertions.
+- These tests interact with POM classes only, keeping tests clean and focused on business behavior and assertions.

 ---

-### 2. 📦 `POM` Package
+### 📦 `POM` Package

 - Contains all Page Object Model (POM) classes representing the pages of the web application.
 - Each class encapsulates:
-  - Page-specific element locators
+  - Page-specific element locators (stored as String, **not** By, to avoid Selenium dependency)
   - Page interactions
   - Navigation logic
 - This separation allows you to write high-level business flows in tests **without directly using Selenium commands**.

 ---

-### 3. 🛠️ `Actions` Package
+### 🛠️ `Actions` Package

 The Actions package acts as a custom-built wrapper around Selenium WebDriver.
-This is where **all direct interactions with Selenium are centralized**, allowing the rest of the framework (Page Objects and Tests) to remain **completely decoupled** from Selenium APIs.
+This is where **all direct interactions with Selenium are centralized**, allowing the rest of the framework (Page Objects and Tests) to remain **fully decoupled** from Selenium APIs.
 This design makes it easy to switch to another automation library (like Playwright or Cypress) without touching your POMs or test cases.

  `SeleniumBrowserActions.java` & `SeleniumWebUIActions.java` classes isolate **Selenium-specific logic** from your test and POM layers.